Y4h14/Piccolo/README.md

 ## Installation

 Piccolo is available as a web application, accessible through any modern web browser.
-No installation or setup is required.
+No installation or setup is required :)

 ## Usage